mramirid/staycation/README.md

 ## How to Run

-### Initial Run With Seeding
+### Initial Run With Data Seeding

-Fill the database with initial documents; add initial images into the public images; and run all services.
+Populate the database with initial documents; populate the public images with initial images; run all services.
 Warning, the existing database and images will be dropped.

 1. Shut down running services and remove existing volumes.